QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 - A snapshot arrives for the id, or the stream records one through `UpdateOrderState` → the order was seen, and the id stays watched until the order closes.
 - The order is closed in Lean → `Unwatch`, and its state is dropped.
-- `watchTimeout` of polling passes and nothing ever carried the id → `BrokerageOrderNeverNotified` is raised once, with the id, the Lean order behind it when one resolves (null for a placement whose id assignment never happened), and how long it was watched; the args print all of it through `ToString`, and the id is unwatched.
+- `notificationTimeout` of polling passes and nothing ever carried the id → `BrokerageOrderNeverNotified` is raised once, with the id, the Lean order behind it when one resolves (null for a placement whose id assignment never happened), and how long it was watched; the args print all of it through `ToString`, and the id is unwatched.